bec2/MacCheeser/README.md

 # MacCheeser
-Cheese your MAC, or find out who's cheesing theirs.
+Cheese your MAC on Linux.